benitarego/benitarego/README.md

-Hey! 👋
+## Hey!
+I am Benita Rego

-I am Benita Rego, an aspiring Software Engineer, based in the Bay Area, USA.
+# An aspiring Software Engineer, based in the Bay Area, USA.

 - 🔭 I have a designing enthusiasm with practical experience in Mobile Application and Full Stack Development.
 - ⚡ I've worked on projects related to domains like Artificial Intelligence, Image Processing and Deep Learning.